gluster/glusterdocs/docs/Install-Guide/Setup-aws.md

     get Gluster running again using the default EC2 configuration.
 If a node is shut down, it can mean absolute loss of the node (depending on how you set things up).
-This is well beyond the scope of this document, but is discussed in any number of AWS related forums and posts.
+This is well beyond the scope of this document but is discussed in any number of AWS-related forums and posts.
 Since I found out the hard way myself (oh, so you read the manual every time?!), I thought it worth at least mentioning.